You are listening to the Sean Hannity Radio Show Podcast.

 Which it did.

-You know, it's a most fascinating things.
+You know, it's one of the most fascinating things.

 They also won last night.

-Whoopsie Daisy, another Republican win.
+Whoopsie-daisy, another Republican win.

 And by the way, Hollywood, that was a big fail because Hollywood, well, they had massive celebrity help in Georgia.